evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Methodology

-In a first phase, the measurement is done between collaborating IPv6 nodes spread over the Internet and multiple Autonomous Systems (ASs).
+In a first phase, the measurement is done between collaborating IPv6 nodes, a.k.a. vantage points, spread over the Internet and multiple Autonomous Systems (ASs).
 As seen in {{analysed_as}}, the source/destination/transit ASs include some "tier-1" providers per {{TIER1}}, so, they are probably representative of the global Internet core.

 Relying on collaborating nodes has some benefits:

 - traffic timing can be measured accurately to answer whether extension headers are slower than plain IP6 packets;

-- traffic can be captured into .pcap file at the source and at the destination for later analysis.
+- traffic can be captured into .pcap {{?I-D.draft-ietf-opsawg-pcap}} file at the source and at the destination for later analysis.

 Future phases will send probes to non-collaborating nodes with a much reduced probing speed.
 The destination will include {{ALEXA}} top-n websites, popular CDN, as well as random prefix from the IPv6 global routing table.
 A revision of this IETF draft will describe those experiments.